 Cervical Anatomy

 The cervical spine includes the first seven vertebrae.
 Located between the head and the relatively stiff thoracic spine, the cervical spine can be subject to both wear and tear problems (degenerative) as well as trauma (injury).
+Also, if any discs bulge, or bone spurs form as occurs with degenerative situations, nerve compression can occur.

 On this normal xray, to the left, you will note that the disc spaces are all about the same thickness at each level, and there is a gentle curve, hollow to the back of the neck.